 The Connecticut Early Learning and Development Standards were based on research on child development and were written to align to the Common Core State Standards in English Language Arts and Mathematics.
-In addition, A Framework For K-12 Science Education (the foundation for the Next Generation Science Standards, or NGSS) and the (C3) Framework for Social Studies State Standards (used to guide the writing team for the CT Elementary and Secondary Social Studies Frameworks) informed the development of the CT Elementary and Secondary Social Studies Frameworks documents with the alignment between the CT ELDS and the kindergarten standards for science and social studies were released.
+In addition, A Framework For K-12 Science Education (the foundation for the Next Generation Science Standards, or NGSS) and the (C3) Framework for Social Studies State Standards (used to guide the writing team for the CT Elementary and Secondary Social Studies Frameworks) informed the development of the CT ELDS.
+Subsequently, the State Board of Education adopted the NGSS and the CT Elementary and Secondary Social Studies Frameworks documents with the alignment between the CT ELDS and the kindergarten standards for science and social studies were released.